dansinker/tacofancy/condiments/asian_cabbage.md

 Directions
 ----------

-1. Combine all the dressing ingredients in a bowl, whirl them together until the sugar dissolves.
+1. Combine all the dressing ingredients in a big bowl, whirl them together until the sugar dissolves.
 Adjust the amount of sriracha in there to the heat you want your dressing to be.

-2. Toss the chopped cabbage, onions, and cilantro in
+2. Toss the chopped cabbage, onions, and cilantro in with the dressing.

 3. Mix until everything is lightly dressed.